-Song Literature of Italy, France German: comparative analysis of carious composers and their influence on song literature including the Musical theater - its historical, political, and economic foundations; significant milestones in opera; interrelation between the dramatic theater, opera, concert, and church music.
+Song Literature of Italy, France German: comparative analysis of various composers and their influence on song literature including the Musical theater - its historical, political, and economic foundations; significant milestones in opera; interrelation between the dramatic theater, opera, concert, and church music.

-Discovering each part of aria from major oratorio: Messiah, The Creation, Elijah etc. MP171 Individual Instruction I (2 credits) Individual instruction in an instrument is given.
+Discovering each part of the aria from major oratorio: Messiah, The Creation, Elijah etc.

-MP172 Individual Instruction II (2 credits) Individual instruction in an instrument is given.
+MP172 Individual Instruction II (2 credits)